Jetonii/ecommerce-info/README.md

-# Ecommerce URL Scraper 🛒
+# AI Ecommerce Scraper 🛒

 A lightweight Node.js tool to extract product data from any e-commerce website using just the URL.